-But faux fur is not an everyday fabric, and a lot of people feel like it must require a lot of special knowledge or skill to use it, so they avoid it.
+But fake fur is not an everyday fabric, and a lot of people feel like it must require a lot of special knowledge or skill to use it, so they avoid it.
 That’s such a shame because it’s actually fairly easy to use – if you know just a couple of simple tricks.

-So here’s the first in a little series of videos showing you some tips and tricks for working with it.
+So here’s the first in a little series of videos showing you some tips and tricks for working with faux fur.
 This video covers the most basic basics – how to cut it out without having fur fly all over your sewing room, and how to sew it together so the fur ends up on the outside of your softie, instead of hidden inside your seams. 🙂

 Here are a few more helpful posts about working with faux fur. . .